cin-framework/cin-library/README.md

 ## REPOSITORY PURPOSE

-**CIN Library V1.0.0** contains the official comprehensive collection of ready-to-use components for the CIN Framework.
+**CIN Library** contains the official comprehensive collection of ready-to-use components for the CIN Framework.
 These libraries provide seamless integration, advanced utilities, and complete documentation to extend and enhance the functionality of CIN Framework for advanced web development.

 **IMPORTANT**: This repository is for library storage purposes only.
 All downloads and installations must be performed using CIN CLI.